 Feral cats, or those born wild, are equally protected in law as domestic cats and are more susceptible to disease.
 Simply removing feral cats isn't a long-term solution - a new colony will often move in.

-The best option is to neuter all of the feral cats within as short a time frame as possible, reducing the size of the colony and therefore keeping vermin levels down.
+The best option is to neuter all of the feral cats within as short a time frame as possible, reducing the size of the colony.
 Cats Protection offers Trap, Neuter and Return schemes (TNR) for feral cats, which can help to limit disease.

 If you'd like more information on feral neutering, please phone our helpline on 03000 12 12 12, choosing option 2 (lines open from 9.30am-1pm).Find out more about neutering